charliekim2/charliekim2.github.io/blog/24-9-3/contents.md

 ```

 First of all, rather than lexing tokens and parsing them in separate tasks, `json.load` does both at the same time.
-That already gets rid of most of the conditional control flow, and assuming a typical JSON object consisting of strings and brackets/braces, the if/else chain should return fairly early most of the time.
+That already gets rid of most of the conditional control flow, and assuming a typical JSON object consisting of mostly strings and brackets/braces, the if/else chain should return fairly early most of the time.

 You may have noticed and winced at all the string slicing we did, which ran on every string parse and `getChar()` call, and is worst-case O(n) time.
 For very long strings this is especially bad, as that means equally long slicing time.